About Applying to University Villages

 Why can I not store furniture or tires outside my apartment?

 In the interest of fire safety, please keep all stairways, landings, balcony walkways, and breezeways clean and free of obstructions such as toys, bikes, boxes, furniture, tires, large plants, and the like.
 We reserve the right to remove any obstructions that create unsafe or unsightly conditions.

 May I smoke cigarettes outside my apartment on my balcony or stairs?

-In accordance with the University of Montana’s tobacco free policy, students may also not smoke or use tobacco products outside the apartment buildings on campus property.
-Tobacco use is allowable only at the following locations: Sidewalks along Beckwith, Arthur, 5th and 6th Streets west of Maurice, Maurice north of 6th, Kim Williams trail, and all properties outside of those borders and beyond boundaries of any property of The University of Montana.
+In accordance with the University of Montana’s tobacco free policy, students may not smoke or use tobacco products outside the apartment buildings on campus property.
+Tobacco use is allowable only at the following locations: Sidewalks along Beckwith, Arthur, 5th and 6th Streets west of Maurice, Maurice north of 6th Street, Kim Williams Trail, and all properties outside of those borders and beyond boundaries of any property of the University of Montana.

 About Moving Out